What are probiotics?

 How safe and effective are probiotics?

-Probiotics may trigger allergic reactions.
-They may also cause mild stomach upset, diarrhea, or flatulence (passing gas) and bloating for the first few days after starting to take them.
-However, since probiotics already exist naturally in the body, probiotic foods and supplements are generally considered to be safe.
+Because probiotics already exist naturally in the body, probiotic foods and supplements are generally considered safe.
+They may trigger allergic reactions, and may also cause mild stomach upset, diarrhea, or flatulence (passing gas) and bloating for the first few days after starting to take them.

-As far as effectiveness, keep in mind that unlike medications, dietary supplements do NOT need to be approved by the FDA.
-This means that manufacturers can sell supplements simply with "claims" of safety and effectiveness.
-Currently, researchers are undecided if probiotic supplements are effective.
-Some say probiotics are effective; others believe they offer no benefit whatsoever.
+At this time, researchers are undecided if probiotic supplements are effective.
+Some say they are, others believe that they offer no benefit whatsoever.
 It also remains unclear which probiotics (or combination of probiotics) work to treat certain diseases.
-Despite these issues, some studies have shown positive results.
-Still, more research is needed to confirm that probiotics are safe and effective.
+Some studies have shown positive results, but more research is needed to confirm that probiotics are safe and effective.

 Always talk with your doctor (or pediatrician) before taking a supplement or giving one to your child.
 Supplements might interfere with medicines you may be taking.
 If you are pregnant or breast feeding, check with your doctor before taking any supplement.

 Do probiotics need to be refrigerated?

 Several probiotic strains are very fragile and need to be protected from elements that will slowly reduce their viability, including heat, oxygen, light and humidity (to name a few).